hidro-iri/Borinot/operation/4_flight_procedure.md

 3. Land Borinot with the radio,
 4. Disable the motors
    - Radio: left joystick down-left
+   - All motors stop
 5. ⚠️ Activate the KillSwitch
    - Radio: red switch down
+   - The robot is no longer responsive to the radio.
+This is a safe mode.

 ### ⚠️ Mild emergency recovery ⚠️
 1. Set position control: